 Place each child head-to-head in the crib when possible.
 This placement gives you the benefit of being able to quickly remove a single child from the crib without having to reach over or disturb the other.

 If you choose to place the twins side-by-side, or your crib is not large enough to place them head-to-head, be sure to place your twins, at least, two feet apart in the crib.
 This will help reduce the risks of SIDS, as well as reduces the risks of one child hitting and waking up the other with

 Along with proper placement, the other baby makes it even more important to keep the crib free of loose items like toys and blankets.
 Replace blankets with sleep clothing that fits well to the body and maintain the room at a temperature that is comfortable for an adult wearing light clothing.
 Watch for signs of sweating or heat rash if your twins are too hot.

 Babies grow at an extremely fast pace.
 It's essential that you watch for them to overgrow the space of a single crib.
 A good sign to watch for is when they start moving and kicking more often.

 If they are mobile enough to kick off a swaddling blanket, it's time for them to move to separate cribs as the risks for suffocation significantly increases.As a parent, it's up to you to look at the potential benefits and dangers of your twins sharing a crib and make a decision based on your individual needs and what's right for your family.

 We like to hear your thoughts!
+What do you think?
+Can twins share a crib?
 How did you approach their sleeping arrangements?
 Feel free to leave a comment below if you have any further questions.